ece362-purdue/proton-labs/lab2-interrupts/README.md

 9. (3 points) The best use case for interrupts is to wake the CPU from a low power state when an event occurs, to minimize power consumption.
 As explained in that section, the DORMANT power state of the RP2350 turns off nearly everything on the microcontroller (by turning off one critical component) until an external interrupt occurs.
 What register should you write to in order to enter the DORMANT state, and what value should we write?
     - Hint: We are using the crystal oscillator for the clock source.
     - Hint: The function `_go_dormant` described in [6.5.6.2.
 DORMANT](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#power-dormant-example) of the datasheet calls a function that writes to this register.
-Find that code for that function by trying to call it in your code template, diving into the function, and seeing what register it writes to and what value is written, before entering a `while` loop that ensures the crystal oscillator, and therefore your clock frequency, are stable before returning to your code.
+Find that code for that function (the one within, **not** `_go_dormant` itself) by trying to call it in your code template, diving into the function, and seeing what register it writes to and what value is written.
+That line of code is just before it enters a `while` loop that ensures the crystal oscillator, and therefore your clock frequency, are stable before returning to your code.
 10. (3 points) To enable waking from the DORMANT state by a **specific** GPIO pin interrupt, what register do you need to write to?

 > [!NOTE]